 b) the interest rate risk for financial positions bearing variable interest rates

 The fair market value risk does not have a direct impact on the cashflows and results of the Group.
 Therefore, it is not measured.
-The refinancing risk of positions with fixed interest rates is taken into account with the integration of financial positions bearing fixed interest rates with a maturity under 12 months in the measurement of the interest rate risk.
+The refinancing risk of positions with fixed interest rates is considered with the integration of financial positions bearing fixed interest rates with a maturity under 12 months in the measurement of the interest rate risk.

 Management of liquidity risk

-Liquid funds, including the committed unused credit lines, must be available in order to cover future cash drains in due time amounting to a certain liquidity reserve.
+Liquid funds, including the committed unused credit lines, must be available to cover future cash drains in due time amounting to a certain liquidity reserve.
 This reserve considers interest and amortisation payments and capital expenditures and investments in net working capital.
-At the balance sheet date, the liquid funds including the committed unused credit lines exceeded the defined liquidity reserve by MCHF 561.2 (PY: MCHF 516.8).
+At the balance sheet date, the liquid funds including the committed unused credit lines exceeded the defined liquidity reserve by MCHF 624.7 (PY: MCHF 193.4).

 Management of credit risk

 Major credit risks to the Group mainly result from the sale of its products (debtor risk).
 Products are sold throughout the world, but primarily within continental Europe.
 Ongoing evaluations of the customers’ financial situation are performed and, generally, no further collateral is required.
-Concentrations of debtors’ risk with respect to trade receivables are limited due to the large number of customers of the Group.
-The Group records allowances for potential credit losses.
+The Group records allowances for potential credit losses based on an expected credit loss (ECL) model in accordance with IFRS 9 (see Note 6).
 Actual losses have not exceeded management’s expectations in the past.